2022 Political Parties in Africa Virtual Conference

 We provide evidence that partisan identification exists in African polities, though its extent varies considerably across countries.
 Moreover, we find that partisanship helps people organize their political world.
 It shapes the way they vote, and also exercises important influences on citizens’ propensity to become involved in a wide range of democratic politics, whether during or between elections.
 Finally, we produce several nuggets of evidence which suggest that partisanship in Africa constitutes, at least for many voters, a ‘standing choice’ rather than a fixed identity.
 That is, while voter support for ruling parties is shaped by ethnicity (and other demographic background factors), it is not determined by them.
 Voter evaluations of the overall direction of the economy, national economic trends, and government responsibility for those trends, matter.

 In collaboration with the Political Party Database Project, we collect data on the formal rules governing political parties in Africa.
 This includes information on party structures, institutions, resources, events, and the broader legislative and electoral environment.
-Data collection has now been completed for the first 20 parties in 9 African countries, and will be made publicly available in 2021.
+Data collection has now been completed for the first 20 parties in 9 African countries, and was made publicly available in early 2022.
 Additional countries are also being added on a regular basis.

 This module gathers systematic data about the physical reach of political parties, their behavior at the local level, and their interaction patterns with citizens.
 It does this by collecting and geo-coding information on branch infrastructure, as well as surveying the preferences and behaviors of branch leaders.
 A first pilot was conducted in South Africa, and second pilot study is scheduled for Malawi in 2021.